-Knowing the difference between Investment-Linked Policies (ILPs) and Whole-life Insurance can protect Singaporeans from investment risks or insufficient coverage.
+What's the difference between Investment-Linked Policies (ILPs) and Whole-life Insurance?
+And how can they protect Singaporeans from investment risks or insufficient coverage?

-However, a peek under the hood will reveal that both ILPs and Whole-life Policies are very different machines, and should not be used interchangeably.
-Before we go into the nitty gritty of why, let’s take a closer look at the differ ILPs and Whole-life Policies.
+However, a peek under the hood will reveal that both ILPs and whole-life policies are very different products and should not be used interchangeably.

-An ILP is an insurance product that invests your money in the market, with the intention of giving the policyholder higher returns.
+An Investment-Linked Policy (ILP) is an insurance product that invests your money in the market, with the intention of giving the policyholder higher returns.

-ILPs also offer monetary benefits that are paid out should specified events occur.
-These events are pre-agreed between the insurer offering the policy and the individual who signs up for it.
-(You may recognise this as a classic function of insurance.)
+ILPs also offer monetary benefits that are paid out should specified events occur, which are pre-agreed between the insurer and the individual who signs up for it.

-Because ILPs are sold by insurance companies, it is often possible to add riders that boost insurance coverage, or extend the scope to events not previously included.
+Because ILPs are sold by insurance companies, it's often possible to add "riders" that boost insurance coverage.

 What is a Whole-life Policy?

-A non-participating Whole-life Policy, on the other hand, does not offer bonuses, as the premiums paid are used solely to pay for insurance costs.
-Because of this, non-participating Whole-life Policies have lower premiums.
+A non-participating whole-life policy, on the other hand, does not offer bonuses, as the premiums paid are used solely to pay for insurance costs.

 ILP vs Whole Life Policy